Cristhan11/Parental_Wifi/docs/NODOGSPLASH_INTEGRATION.md

 ### Purpose

-Adds a device to NoDogSplash blocklist, causing all HTTP requests from that device to redirect to the portal page.
+Deauthenticates a device using `ndsctl deauth`, putting it in Preauthenticated state.
+This causes NoDogSplash to redirect all HTTP requests from that device to the portal page (configured via `RedirectURL` in `nodogsplash.conf`).

+**Note:** DNS interception is handled separately by `manage_dns_interception.sh` and is called automatically by `NoDogSplashService` after deauthentication.

 ### Script Structure